shinokada/svelte-animate/README.md

 # Svelte-Animate

 A lightweight, accessible Svelte component wrapper for Animate.css that makes adding animations to your Svelte applications simple and intuitive.
+Built with accessibility in mind and designed to work seamlessly with Svelte's latest features.

 ## Features